-How do you train for the Marmotte Granfondo Alps? - Why is it Europe's Toughest Granfondo?
+How do you train for the Marmotte Granfondo Alps or the Etape du Tour? - Why is it Europe's Toughest Granfondo?

 How hard is cycling in the French Alps?
-How hard is the Marmotte?
-A close look at my Marmotte Granfondo training plan
+How hard is the Marmotte or Etape du Tour?

-Firstly, full disclosure, I'm not a cycling coach and this is not a formal training plan for the Marmotte Granfondo Alps.
-Secondly, I'm very lucky to call the French Alps my home hence I'm training in Marmotte territory all year round.
+Firstly, full disclosure, I'm not a cycling coach and this is not a formal training plan for the Marmotte Granfondo Alps or the Etape du Tour.
+Secondly, I'm very lucky to call the French Alps my home hence I'm training in the mountains all year round.
 I never take it for granted.

 I've been asked many times what was my Marmotte training plan and this is a close look at the volume of riding I did in the run up to the 2017 Marmotte which got me to the start line in peak fitness.
 That year I went on to finish the Marmotte Granfondo Alps in my quickest time of 7 hours 25 mins.
 I was 49 at the time and I even felt strong on Alpe D'Huez.
 This is what worked for me.